 Content Categorized with "All Reports"

-- Categories: Instant Runoff Voting, Home, All Reports
+- Categories: Fair Voting/Proportional Representation, Home, All Reports

 The Top Two primary system has drawn increasing attention as a way to reform our elections.
 Rather than have parties nominate candidates who then face off in a general election, it establishes two rounds of voting: the first a "preliminary" to reduce the field to two candidates and the second a final runoff between the top two finishers.
 Candidates pick their own party label, and that label has no impact on which candidates advance.